View source on GitHub

 this guide

-for subclassing tf.keras.layers.Layer
+for subclassing tf.keras.layers.Layer.

-The main reason to subclass tf.keras.layers.Layer
+The main reason to subclass tf.keras.layers.Layer instead of using a

 are saved by serializing the Python bytecode, which is fundamentally